maciej88/pwned/README.md

 3. And you will recive answer in console with number of leaks :)

 to chcek leak was used API from: https://haveibeenpwned.com/

+This method is more secured.
+File after use schould be cleared and deleted - it don't left passwords in memory.